-- Global growth is decelerating fast, with the chances of a US/global recession over the next two years.
-To stem inflation, major central banks are likely to continue increasing interest rates. - The Russia/Ukraine conflict will continue to contribute to volatility in financial markets, commodity prices and global growth. - Structural constraints (unreliable electricity being key among them) will continue to affect the South African economy.
-The Reserve Bank is expected to continue hiking interest rates to tame inflation.
-The South African economy is expected to grow by 1,7 2% per annum over the next two calendar years. - Limited OPEC spare capacity; the European Union (EU) ban on Russian oil; the impact of a potential US/global recession and the impact of China's 'zero-COVID' policies could keep oil prices elevated in the near term, before easing somewhat in 2023 financial year. - High energy and food prices could lead to higher wage demands and cost pressures. - South Africa's demand for natural gas is expected to increase materially in the second half of this decade and even more so beyond 2030.
-Aside from the current latent demand that is not satisfied, increased demand is also anticipated from emission reduction efforts as well as contribution to energy security in South Africa and the region.
-There are multiple LNG terminal import options being considered for imports into South Africa, which is advantageous as it offers greater competitive tension to the benefit of consumers, which is important as affordability for LNG is a challenge.
-Among others, import options include the Matola terminal in Mozambique as well as Richards Bay in KwaZulu-Natal, where first imports are expected between 2025 and 2026. - Supply chain uncertainties could provide opportunities to prove itself as a new source of renewable energy (such as hydrogen or ammonia into the EU).
-Demand for coal exports may increase, and ammonia prices and refinery margins could rise. - Ongoing disruptions and inflation pressure could mean higher energy and feedstock costs, particularly for European operations, with the potential to squeeze margins. - Continue with ramp-up activities of the Lake Charles Chemicals Complex. - ^ Source: EY
+ROFIT RIVERS Economic growthRussia/Ukraineand exchange rateconflict Oil Gas price price HE PAST YEAR HOW WE WERE IMPACTED/RESPONDED OUTLOOK Global growth rebounded to about 6% in calendar year 2021.
+The Russia/Ukraine conflict added to inflationary pressures.
+South Africa's economy grew by 4,9% but continued to grapple with high levels of poverty, unreliable electricity supply, infrastructure damage from floods, high unemployment and rising living and input costs.
+The rand averaged R15,21/US\$, about 1,2% stronger than in 2021.
+Higher prices for refined products and chemicals enabled a healthy topline performance.
+Continued transforming Sasol to be a nimble, competitive and top performing enterprise, delivering on triple bottom line of People, Planet and Profit.
+Protected energy security in South Africa, while embracing the Just Transition and creating new and innovative solutions for stakeholders.
+Global growth is decelerating fast, with the chances of a US/global recession over the next two years.
+To stem inflation, major central banks are likely to continue increasing interest rates.
+The Russia/Ukraine conflict will continue to contribute to volatilit in financial markets, commodity prices and global growth.
+Structural constraints (unreliable electricity being key among the will continue to affect the South African economy.
+The Reserve Bank is expected to continue hiking interest rates to tame inflation The South African economy is expected to grow by 1,7 - 2% per an analysis.
+Amid high geopolitical risk, the Russia/Ukraine conflict and resulting supply challenge, supported commodity prices, notably crude oil, natural gas, coal as well as refining margins.
+Liquefied natural gas (LNG) prices surged.
+Brent crude averaged US\$92,1/bbl in 2022, from US\$54,2/bbl in 2021.
+The price of thermal coal (~2% of Sasol's external revenue) rose on Russian-supply disruptions and higher gas prices.
+Focused on becoming sustainably profitable at US\$45/bbl oil price by 2025.
+Maintained our financial risk management efforts to protect our balance sheet: hedged rand-dollar, crude oil, coal and ethane exposure 12 months ahead.
+Hedged 42 mm bbl of oil for 2022 and 29 mm bbl for 2023.
+Concluded divestment transactions.
+Accelerated pursuit of Mozambique gas supply, diversifying LNG sources and related costs to achieve a lower weighted average cost of gas.
+Progressed with Lake Charles Chemicals Complex ramp-up and continued value upliftment. over the next two calendar years.
+Limited OPEC spare capacity; the European Union (EU) ban on Russi oil; the impact of a potential US/global recession and the impact of China's 'zero-COVID' policies could keep oil prices elevated in the term, before easing somewhat in 2023 financial year.
+High energy and food prices could lead to higher wage demands and cost pressures.
+South Africa's demand for natural gas is expected to increase materially in the second half of this decade and even more so bey 2030.
+Aside from the current latent demand that is not satisfied, increased demand is also anticipated from emission reduction efforts as well as contribution to energy security in South Africa the region.
+There are multiple LNG terminal import options being considered for imports into South Africa, which is advantageous it offers greater competitive tension to the benefit of consumers s